gereons/PartyTrackerReadme/README.md

 #### "+" button (top right)

 This adds a new NPC to the board.
 NPCs are always added at the lowest available initiative.
+To create a new PC, tap on an NPC, choose edit and change the type to PC.

 #### Settings (bottom right)